Mueller team denies leaking Roger Stone indictment to CNN

 The arrest operation drew scrutiny from President Trump, who questioned on Twitter, “who alerted CNN to be there?”

 CNN has denied being tipped off to the arrest, claiming they knew to be there because of “good reporting.”
-If that is the case, CNN was remarkably lucky in guessing when Stone might be arrested.
+If that is the case, reporters have noted CNN was remarkably lucky in guessing when Stone might be arrested.

 “CNN’s ability to capture the arrest of Roger Stone was the result of determined reporting and interpreting clues revealed in the course of events.
 That’s called journalism,” CNN said.